 Seven Basic General Industry Safety Rules Toolbox Talk

 1. Keep work areas clean.
 Proper housekeeping alone can go a long way in preventing injuries.
-Injuries such as slips, trips, falls, lacerations, sprains, strains, etc. can be reduced from keeping work areas organized and clean.
+Injuries such as slips, trips, falls, lacerations, sprains, strains, etc. can be reduced by keeping work areas organized and clean.

 3. Always wear the proper PPE for the work task.
-The lack of PPE or the use of improper PPE leads to many injuries in the workplace.
+The lack of PPE, or the use of improper PPE, leads to many injuries in the workplace.
 PPE is the last line of defense when protecting yourself from the hazards of your work.
 If you come into contact with a hazard when not wearing the correct PPE the injury will be more severe than if you were wearing it.

 5. Make sure chemicals are properly labeled and stored.
-OSHA issues many citations regarding the hazard communication every year.
+OSHA issues many citations regarding hazard communication every year.
 Improper labeling and storage can lead to injuries or property loss due to fires, corrosion, etc.

 6. Communicate hazards to other personnel.
-Never assume that a coworker understands the hazards of a task especially if they are new or new to the task.
+Never assume that a coworker understands the hazards of a task, especially if they are new or new to the task.
 When work plans or conditions change take the necessary time to inform others of the impacts the changes have on safety.

 7. Stop work when needed to address hazards.
 Always stop work to take the time to get hazards addressed to make it safe to continue the task.
 Whether you need to involve other personnel such as a supervisor or you need to take time to get the right tool for the job, always take the time to do so.

 - What is the most important rule listed in this talk?
 Why?

 - What are other basic safety rules that need to be followed here at our worksite?